nosir/cleave.js/doc/phone-lib-addon.md

 <script src="cleave-phone.us.js"></script>
 ```

-Don't include addons one by one, instead, you should build your owner country combination lib like `(US & CA).js`
+Don't include addons one by one, instead, you should build your own country combination lib like `(US & CA).js`

 To build it by yourself, please see [here](https://github.com/nosir/libphonenumber-country-metadata#build-phone-type-formatterjs-for-cleavejs).